 5. Go ice skating with the whole family

 Another fun winter activity that children and adult alike will enjoy is ice skating.
 Hire some skates and glide along the frozen rinks.

-In Copenhagen alone there are 3 locations where you can partake.
-You could pop along to Frederiksberg Runddel, located by the entrance to the Frederiksberg Garden.
+In Copenhagen alone there are 3 locations where you can go ice skating.
+You could pop along to Frederiksberg Runddel, found by the entrance to the Frederiksberg Garden.
 The ice rink here is free and a highlight of a winter getaway to the capital.

 Tivoli Gardens is also home to a beautiful ice rink.
 It’s no surprise as it already hosts so many other fun activities.
 With fairy lights drawn along the central mast, it is a stunning location.
 You have to pay the entrance fee to Tivoli, but apart from that skating is free.

 Finally, you could put on some skates at the Broen ice rink.
 It is located right by the harbour across from Nyhavn.